 Circa 1888 and 1889, when two of their daughters were born, the Dillows lived in Piper City, Ford County, IL.
 By 1891, when another daughter was born, they had moved to Mason City, IA.
 But the family eventually returned to DeWitt County, and when the federal census of 1900 was taken, the family lived in Clintonia Township, where Charles was listed as a "day laborer."

 After two years as a widower, on Dec.
-10, 1904, Charles married his second bride, Dora Belle O'Neal (1882-1962), a native of Carmel, IL.
+10, 1904, Charles married his second bride, Dora Belle O'Neil (1882-1962), a native of Carmel, IL.
 Their wedding was held in Bloomington, IL.
 They were a quarter of a century apart in age.
 Her maiden name alternately has been spelled "O'Neal."
 Their union endured for 14 years until cleaved apart by death.

 Dora Belle supported herself as a widow through employment at the Catholic Church in Clinton.
 A newspaper said she unfortunately was "not in the best of circumstances."

-In 1920, a heinous crime struck the family when Dora Belle's daughter, 14-year-old Evelyn, was murdered by an uncle, Raymond O'Neil, who then took his own life.
+In 1920, a heinous crime struck the family when Dora Belle's daughter, 14-year-old Evelyn, was murdered by an uncle, Raymond O'Neil/O'Neal, who then took his own life.
 His rambling farewell note, written on the back of blank checks in his checkbook, was published verbatim on the front page of the May 18, 1920 edition of the Clinton Daily Public.
 The newspaper said that O'Neil "had never been considered 'just right' mentally but was considered 'harmless' as is so often the case in affairs of this kind...
 [She] met her death from a 'harmless' brute that the laws of Illinois did not put away."